The BioFiles - Bill Hubick

 Parrot feather is now used for indoor and outdoor aquatic use.
 It is a popular plant in aquatic gardens.[8]
 It spreads easily and has become an invasive species and a noxious weed in many areas.[8]
 The plant can be introduced to new areas when sections of its rhizome are dug up and moved.[8]
 In Florida in the United States, flea beetles have been found to use parrot feather as a host for their larvae.[citation needed]

-Because of its attractiveness and ease of cultivation, parrot feather has been introduced worldwide for use in indoor and outdoor aquaria.
-It is also a popular aquatic garden plant.
+Due to its aesthetic appeal and ease of cultivation, parrot feather has been introduced worldwide for use in both indoor and outdoor aquaria.
+It is also a popular plant for aquatic gardens.
 However, it has escaped cultivation and spread via plant fragments and intentional plantings.
-While parrot feather may provide cover for some aquatic organisms, it can seriously change the physical and chemical characteristics of lakes and streams.[4]
+While it may provide cover for some aquatic fauna, it can significantly impact the physical and chemical characteristics of lakes and streams.[4]
 The parrot feather grows abundantly, shades out naturally occurring algae, and clogs irrigation ducts and canals.
-The parrot feather typically exist in bundles and extend out of the water.
-In large numbers, the plants make a dense mat on the water's surface.
-Because of this, they shade the water from sunlight and cause native plants to die because of light deficiency.
-The organisms that feed on the native plants can die off due to starvation.
-The dense mats also cause problems for recreation.
-Swimmers and boat propellers can become entangled.
-The mats are also a breeding ground for mosquitos.[4]
+The parrot feather typically grows in bundles that extend out of the water.
+In large numbers, the plants form dense mats on the water's surface, which shades the water from sunlight, causing native plants to die due to light deficiency.
+Organisms that feed on the native plants may also die due to starvation.
+Moreover, the dense mats also cause problems for recreation.
+For example, swimmers and boat propellers can become entangled in the mats, which are also a potential breeding ground for mosquitos.[4]

-Herbicides have not been found very useful in controlling its growth, partly because the plant has a waxy cuticle that seals out the poison.[8]
-Cutting and chopping can actually promote the plant's spread.[8]
+The effect of herbicides in controlling the growth of this species has been found to be limited, partly due to the plant's waxy cuticle that acts as an effective barrier to the absorption of the poison.[8]
+Cutting and chopping are also ineffective and can paradoxically facilitate the spread of the plant.[8]
 In the U.S. states of Alabama, Connecticut, Massachusetts, Maine, Vermont, and Washington, parrot feather is a declared noxious weed and is therefore banned from sale.[9]

 The two main solutions to manage this aquatic nuisance is physically removing the plant and or using herbicides.[citation needed]

 The physical aspects of removal are such acts of cutting, harvesting, and rotovation (underwater rototilling).
-These methods see best results only when the extent of the infestation has taken over all available niches.
-Best results are seen this way due to the availability of space as compared to rapid growth.
-Using physical control methods while the plant is still invading will tend to enhance its rate of spread.[4]
+These methods produce the best results only when the extent of the infestation has taken over all available niches.
+This is because of the availability of space as compared to rapid growth.
+Using physical control methods during the initial stage of plant infestation have been found to accelerate its rate of spread.[4]

 Another method of controlling Parrots feather is by the usage of herbicides.
 The herbicides are effective to the plant part exposed above water.
 The plant parts beneath the water never come fully into contact with the herbicides and are therefore washed away.
 Herbicides are most effective when applied to young growing plants.
 They should be applied repeatedly to show maximum results.
 M. aquaticum is more difficult to control with herbicides than other aquatic species.
 The leaves are protected by a thick waxy coating, and in order for herbicides to penetrate the leaves, surfactants must be added; however, herbicides may impact non-target native plants or animals.[10]